Azure API Management update 24 September

 - Client certificate changes (new, update or delete) are immediately propagated to the gateways and will be instantly reflected in the context's certificate collection, for example.

-- The bug that caused intermittent failures in sending exceptions occurring in retry policy to Azure Application Insights has gone.
+- The bug that caused intermittent failures in sending exceptions occurring in retry policy to Azure Application Insights is gone.

 - We fixed a bug that made it impossible to remove an intermediate CA certificate.

-- We made taking a backup more reliable by changing the way we handle database timeouts and adding validation to check whether the provided target storage account supports block blobs.
+- We made taking a backup more reliable by changing the way we handle database timeouts and adding validation to check if the provided target storage account supports block blobs.